Jacob's Ladder: Prime numbers in 2d: Discussion

+It is easy to see that every sequence $F_b(x)$ (or zeroes in the lines $y = b$) will contain primes (that is, reversals of the ladder) if and only if $b$ is even.
+In particular if $b = 4a$, with $a$ an integer number or zero, then those primes will belong to the arithmetic progression $4n-1$.
+Besides, those sequences where $b = 4a \pm 2$ will contain primes belonging to the arithmetic progression $4n+1$ (with the exception of 2, there are no primes in the $F_b(x)$ sequences when $b$ is odd).
+Thus, it is clear that the problem of how to demonstrate the existence of an infinite number of zeroes in Jacob’s Ladder is related with previous important results regarding primes in arithmetic progressions.
+However, it is not enough to know how many primes are found in a particular progression: the gaps between primes are equally important, and that is a more mysterious problem.

-And second: how are the zeroes separated?
+Now we will see what can be said about gaps: how are the zeroes separated?
 As we have seen in the Figures \ref{fig:first} to \ref{fig:fourth}, the Ladder goes up and down in an erratic way, resulting in a rather capricious distribution of the zeroes.
 Nevertheless, counting the number of times that a given gap between zeroes appears within a given number of zeroes, the result is clearly non-arbitrary.
 Fig. \ref{fig:tenth} shows the result after analyzing the gaps in $F_0(n)$ up to $8\cdot 10^{11}$.
 It can be seen that a clear exponential decay is found.
 Note as well that all gaps are multiples of 4, except 2, which only appears once (The demonstration of the fact that all gaps are multiples of 4 is trivial).

 The inset shows the averaged gap, $\Gamma$, vs the interval size. $\Gamma$ is calculated as the sum of gaps divided by the number of gaps.
 Another possible definition, $\Xi$, would be the interval size divided by the number of zeroes.
 The plateaus are due to intervals (from $10^6$ to $10^7$ for instance) where no more zeroes are found, so the number of gaps is constant.
 Using the $\Xi$ definition, the averaged gap would be 10 times larger.